amitshil/uploadjson/README.md

 ## Future Scope
 - Currently Authentication system implementation is ongoing but stuck with a possible issue with Spring boot
+- H2 can be replaced with other database like MySQL
+- Validation can be applied for various use cases like file format
+- Unit testing is not yet attempted

 Want to contribute?
 Great!
 Pleas feel free to fork a branch.